What is the Sponsored Researcher Scheme?

 The researcher may be funded by their host, their overseas employer, or an independent UK or non-UK funding body.
 The researcher cannot be self-funded and must be in receipt of funding in line with, or above, the National Minimum Wage.
 Visitors under this scheme can come to the UK for a maximum of two years and will require a certificate of sponsorship.

 As an A-rated sponsor, Queen Mary University of London is able to sponsor individuals to undertake the following activities:

 - A series of lectures, which doesn’t amount to a formal teaching post

 - External examinations

-How does my visitor obtain sponsorship
+How do I obtain sponsorship

 Each CoS request will be assessed by HR to ensure it meets the terms of the sponsored researcher scheme.
 To enable HR to process a request for a Tier 5 CoS the individual and department will need to provide additional supporting documents describing the purpose and length of the visit, information regarding the funding of the visit, and the individual’s personal information.

-Requests for a Certificates of Sponsorship must be arranged by the hiring department not the individual, they cannot be issued without confirmation that the eligibility criteria has been met.
+A request for a Certificates of Sponsorship must be arranged by the hiring department not the individual, they cannot be issued without confirmation that the eligibility criteria has been met.

 Once you have a Certificate of Sponsorship